earnestt1234/FED3_Viz/Manual.md

 The general steps to create a plot are:

 - Select the desired settings from the Settings Tab (if applicable)
-- Select the FED files to include in the plot
+- Select the FED files to include in the plot, either by clicking or by Grouping
-- Press a plot button from the bottom row of the Home Tab
+- Highlight the desired plotting function from the Plot Selector
+- Hit the Create Plot Button

 This section will go through the plot buttons currently available in the Home Tab and describe the plots they create.